dotnet/project-system/docs/repo/getting-started.md

 build.cmd
 ```

-This builds, deploys and run tests.
+This builds, runs tests and deploys to Visual Studio.

 ### Visual Studio
 From within [Visual Studio 2017](https://www.visualstudio.com/downloads/), simply open _src\ProjectSystem.sln_.

-Inside Visual Studio, you can build, deploy and run tests.
+Inside Visual Studio, you can build, run tests and deploy.

 __NOTE:__ To workaround a bug preventing Visual Studio from restoring this repro, run `build.cmd` once from a Visual Studio Developer Prompt, as called out above.